BinarySenseiii/next-clean/README.md

 * **SEO Optimization:** Improve search engine visibility with meta tags and JSON-LD for structured data.
 * **Environment Variable Validation with t3-env:** Ensure a smooth deployment process by validating environment variables, minimizing configuration errors.
 * **Type-safe Axios Setup:** Perform reliable API calls and data fetching with a properly configured, type-safe Axios setup.
+* **Husky & CommitLint Support:** Enforce commit message conventions and prevent bad commits with Husky and CommitLint for a more organized and predictable version control workflow.

 ### Getting Started